Biplov01/Appointment-chatbot-langchain-and-streamlit/README.md

 # Personal Assistant Appointment System

 This is a personal assistant appointment system built using Streamlit, LangChain, and Zapier.
-It allows users to schedule service appointments with Sanchuka, a software engineer who offers solution consulting, full-stack development, and AI/ML development services.
+It allows users to schedule service appointments.
 ## Features

 - Chat interface for scheduling appointments